How to Apply

 Following the interview, applications are sent on to the College of Medicine Admissions Committee.
 The committee is made up of faculty, students, alumni, local physicians and SUNY Upstate administrators.
 The Admissions Committee is looking for well rounded students with strong academic records and MCAT scores, good clinical experiences, personal statements and extracurricular activities.

-Students will be notified of the Committee's Decision within four–six weeks of their interview date.
+Students will be notified of the Committee's Decision within four to six weeks of their interview date.
 One of the following decisions will be made for each interviewed applicant:

 - A. Accept: